ajax88/arith/README.md

-Kalina Allen (kallen07) & Alex Jackson (ajacks06)
+# Created by Kalina Allen & Alex Jackson
-Homework 4 - arith
-10/22/15

-Collaboration:
-Thank you TAs!

-To the best of our knowledge, we have correctly implemented all aspects of this project.
+##arith
+###10/22/15

 Our progam compresses .ppm image into a COMP40 Compressed image format 2 and decompresses this file back into a .ppm image.

 Solution Architecture: